This man is proof that alcoholism is a chronic and progressive disease

 • Experiencing withdrawal symptoms, which can include physical and psychological distress, when they stop using alcohol, or when they are unable to acquire and use the drug

-As defined by the DSM-5, a person who meets two or three of these criteria would be classified as having mild alcohol use disorder.
-Meeting four or five criteria would put a person in the moderate alcohol use category, while meeting six or more would qualify as severe alcohol use disorder.
+According to the DSM-5, meeting two or three criteria indicates mild alcohol use disorder, four or five criteria indicate moderate alcohol use disorder, and six or more criteria qualify as severe alcohol use disorder.

 Is Alcoholism a Progressive Disease?